signalogic/SigSRF_SDK/mediaTest_readme.md

     -g/ssddrive/mediamin/streamgroupwavs

 If -g is not entered, then wav files are generated on the mediaMin app subfolder.
 Note that -g does not apply to N-channel wav files, which are post-processed after a stream group closes (all streams in the group are finished).
+Wav file output can be turned off altogether by not including the ENABLE_WAV_OUTPUT flag in -dN command line options.

 #### Intermediate pcap Output Disable